vscode-neovim/vscode-neovim/README.md

 }
 ```

-The vscode keybindings editor provides a good way to delete keybindings.
+The VSCode keybindings editor provides a good way to delete keybindings.

 ## 💡 Tips and Features

 ### VSCode specific differences

 -   File and editor management commands such as `:e`/`:w`/`:q`/`:vsplit`/`:tabnext`/etc are mapped to corresponding
-    vscode commands and behavior may be different ([see below](#️-bindings)). **Do not** use vim commands like `:w` in
+    VSCode commands and behavior may be different ([see below](#️-bindings)). **Do not** use vVIM commands like `:w` in
     scripts/keybindings, they won't work.
 If you're using them in some custom commands/mappings, you might need to
-    rebind them to call vscode commands from neovim with `VSCodeCall/VSCodeNotify`
+    rebind them to call VSCode commands from Neovim with `VSCodeCall/VSCodeNotify`
     ([see below](#invoking-vscode-actions-from-neovim)).
--   Visual modes don't produce vscode selections, so any vscode commands expecting selection won't work.
+-   Visual modes don't produce VSCode selections, so any VSCode commands expecting selection won't work.
 To round the
     corners, invoking the VSCode command picker from visual mode through the default hotkeys
-    (<kbd>f1</kbd>/<kbd>ctrl/cmd+shift+p</kbd>) converts vim selection to real vscode selection.
+    (<kbd>f1</kbd>/<kbd>ctrl/cmd+shift+p</kbd>) converts VIM selection to real VSCode selection.
 This conversion is also
     done automatically for some commands like commenting and formatting.
 If you're using some custom mapping for calling
-    vscode commands that depends on real vscode selection, you can use
+    VSCode commands that depends on real VSCode selection, you can use
     `VSCodeNotifyRange`/`VSCodeNotifyRangePos`/`VSCodeNotifyVisual` (linewise, characterwise, and automatic) which will
-    convert vim visual mode selection to vscode selection before calling the command
+    convert VIM visual mode selection to VSCode selection before calling the command
     ([see below](#invoking-vscode-actions-from-neovim)).
 -   When you type some commands they may be substituted for the another, like `:write` will be replaced by `:Write`.
 -   Scrolling is done by VSCode. <kbd>C-d</kbd>/<kbd>C-u</kbd>/etc are slightly different.
 -   Editor customization (relative line number, scrolloff, etc) is handled by VSCode.
 -   Dot-repeat (<kbd>.</kbd>) is slightly different - moving the cursor within a change range won't break the repeat.
     sequence.
-In neovim, if you type `abc<cursor>` in insert mode, then move cursor to `a<cursor>bc` and type `1` here
+In Neovim, if you type `abc<cursor>` in insert mode, then move cursor to `a<cursor>bc` and type `1` here
     the repeat sequence would be `1`.
-However in vscode it would be `a1bc`.
+However in VSCode it would be `a1bc`.
 Another difference is that when you delete
     some text in insert mode, dot repeat only works from right-to-left, meaning it will treat <kbd>Del</kbd> key as
     <kbd>BS</kbd> keys when running dot repeat.